-- Currently, a person who is employed as a teacher by a school district for the first time, or who has not been employed by the district for two consecutive school years, shall be employed under a probationary contract. - DISD is a fast-growing district and at times our staffing model is not able to accurately project class size enrollment. - Non-certified teachers and/or teachers that are hired after the first instructional day are not always the most qualified for the position.
+- DISD is a fast-growing district and at times our staffing model is not able to accurately project class size enrollment. - Non-certified teachers and/or teachers that are hired after the first instructional day are not always the most qualified for the position.